rickosborne/cascades/md/06-1-1-awake.md

 Seeing the mess, something clicked inside.
 I stood up, walked to the galley for a towel, and stooped to mop up the mess.
-It took a moment to realize that my head was clear—the drumbeat was gone and I wasn't at all dizzy or nauseous.
+It took a moment to realize that my head was clear—the drumbeat was gone.
+I wasn't at all dizzy or nauseous.
 Other than being a bit confused, I was perfectly fine.

 Terry returned, small plastic container in his hand.